 - The works by Gustav Klimt were highly influenced by the Art Nouveau movement.

-- Klimt as a painter mostly used women as his subject to portray his thoughts.
+- Klimt, as a painter, mostly used women as his subjects to portray his thoughts.

 - Gustav was said to have an intimate relationship with her sister-in-law, Emilie Floge.

 - Unlike other artists, Klimt never painted a self-portrait.

 - Klimt was a casanova and never married to any women.
 Although Klimt had 14 children.

 - Gustav Klimt’s art is believed to be sold with the highest world record in his time.

 Gustav Klimt drew much of his inspiration from modern Japanese erotic art and incorporated it into his works.

 But do you know what inspired Klimt the most in Japanese art?

 The patterns of sensual and spiritual art that show rich symbolism in colors were something that captivated Klimt’s eyes.